I am a writer specializing in science, technology and the environment.

 - Freelance science journalist: Self-employed; Jan.
 2013—present

-- I report, write, and edit stories for print and online publications, including Discover, Popular Science, Popular Mechanics, National Geographic News, Slate, Ars Technica and others.
-I also write and produce podcasts for Scientific American, as well as fact check news stories and captions for Discover.
+- I report, write, and edit stories for print and online publications, including Scientific American, Popular Science, Wired, Discover Magazine, Popular Mechanics, Science, National Geographic News, Slate, Ars Technica and others.
+I also write and produce podcasts for Scientific American, as well as fact check news stories and captions for Discover Magazine.

 - Fellow: International League of Conservation Writers; Jan.
 2013-present